alirezakhoshsohbat/a8k2so/README.md

 My name is Alireza Khosohbat
 ===============================

-ANDROID & WEB DEVELOPER
+Backend Developer
 -----------------------------

-*    Hello everyone 👋 , I'm Alireza from Iran
+*    Hello everyone 👋 , I'm Alireza from Iran (Mashhad)
 *   🖥️  I'm SoftWare Engineering Student
 *   🤝  I'm open to collaborating on interesting projects as a web and android developer